 Responsibilities of all Honors Student Council members:

-• Nominate an eligible professor for the annual Last Lecture, and encourage other honors students to submit nominations;
+• Nominate at least one professor for the Honors Outstanding Professor award and annual Last Lecture, and encourage other honors students to submit nominations;

-• Act as ambassadors for the University Honors Program at all times;
+• Act as an ambassador for the University Honors Program at all times;

-• Represent Honors at various events throughout the year, including Day on the Quad, Major Fair, Scholars Day, and recruiting open houses;
+• Represent the University Honors Program at various events throughout the year, including Day on the Quad, Major Fair, and recruiting open houses;

-• Organize, attend, help publicize, and involve other honors students in HSC socials, service activities, and all Honors Program events, including monthly faculty-student socials and Food for Thought programs.
+• Organize, attend, help publicize, and involve other honors students in HSC socials, service activities, and all University Honors Program events, including faculty-student socials and Food for Thought programs.